This book from Wiley provides everything you need to get started with sales enablement.

 If a rep can’t find relevant content for a meeting or phone call they’re about to have, they’re going to have to work much harder to grab the attention of their prospect.
 When content is accessible; stored in an organized portal, reps won’t have to worry about emailing each other for content, saving different versions to their own computers, or using unapproved content.

-Sales enablement tools can help you solve all of these issues – and some even integrate with your CRM system so reps have a central location for all their content needs.
+Sales enablement solutions can help you solve all of these issues – and some even integrate with your CRM system so reps have a central location for all their content needs.
 As a result, reps can easily find content and move on to preparing for that meeting.

 “Reps aren’t using the right content at the right time”